alban-read/M1-MICRO-FORTH/M1MicroForth.md

 The irony when writing a FORTH intepreter is that your FORTH code is relatively slow, so you may not end up writing very much FORTH.

-When a few millisconds does not matter, and when words are rarely used, or a specific to a particular word and not widely shared, FORTH is fine.
+When a few millisconds does not matter, and when words are rarely used, or are specific to a particular word and not widely shared, FORTH is fine.

 It is a bad idea to write FORTH words that are frequently and widely used in a FORTH interpreter as the machine does *decelerate tenfold* when running them.